Lifeline Medical Alert System Review 2025

 HomeSafe

 To set up the HomeSafe system, I plugged the base station into a power outlet and a phone jack and waited for the light to come on.
 Then I pressed the button on my pendant, and the base station beeped loudly and said it was connecting to the response center.
-During my test, the base station repeated this message every few seconds until an agent picked up and asked if I needed help.
-I said that I was testing the system.
-The agent acknowledged my answer, then he ended the call, and that was it!
+During my test, the base station repeated the message every few seconds until an agent picked up and asked if I needed help.
+I said I was testing the system.
+The agent acknowledged my answer, then he ended the call and that was it!

 It’s important to walk to each room of the house to see if the pendant is in range of the base station.
-To do this, just hold down the reset button on the base station and release it to go into test mode.
+To do that, just hold down the reset button on the base station and release it to go into test mode.
 Then, you’ll have four minutes to walk around the house and press the pendant button to make sure the base station receives the signal.

 FYI: If you have any concerns about the DIY setup, Lifeline provides a professional installation option, including an in-house visit that lasts about two hours and costs $99.